Abdelrhmxn/Terraform-Labs/README.md

 14. Create ec2(application) private subnet with security group from 13
 15. SSH to application using bastian

+## Lab2
+1. Create Two Workspace dev and prod
+2. Create two variables definition file (.tfvars) for two environment
+3. Seperate network resourses into network module
+4. Using count with subnets
+5. Run local-exec provisioner to print the public_ip of bastion ec2
+6. Upload infrastructure code on github project
+7. Jenkinsfile for pipline
+8. Verify your email in ses service
+9. Create Lamda function to send Email
+10. Triggered Email from lambda function

 ### 1. Configure remote backend and Configure state locking using dynamo db
 #### screenshot from backend.tf